prestodb/presto/presto-docs/src/main/sphinx/functions/conversion.rst

 Conversion Functions
 ====================

-Presto will implicity convert numeric and character values to the correct type if such a conversion is possible.
+Presto will implicitly convert numeric and character values to the correct type if such a conversion is possible.
 Presto will not convert between character and numeric types.
 For example, a query that expects a varchar will not automatically convert a bigint value to an